ronnieholm/Bugfree.Spo.Analytics/README.md

 7. Inside the Azure portal, setup app settings by going to Application Settings, App Settings and set the following keys:

-   7.1. *Reports.InCloudDomain*
+   7.1. *Reports.InCloudDomain*: with a tenant URL such as

-        With a tenant URL such as https://bugfree.sharepoint.com, the value of this setting must be "bugfree".
+        https://bugfree.sharepoint.com, the value of this setting must be "bugfree".
 Users created within Azure Active Directory only will have this tenant address as part of their login name.
 This setting allows the classification of users based on login name.

-   7.2. *Reports.OnPremiseDomain*
+   7.2. *Reports.OnPremiseDomain*: the domain of users in the

-        The domain of users in the on-promise Active Directory synchronized to Azure Active Directory.
+        on-promise Active Directory synchronized to Azure Active Directory.
 If the mail address of an on-premise user is rh@domain.dk, the value of this setting must be "domain.dk".
 This setting allows the classification of users based on login name.

-   7.3. *Reports.CompanyPublicIPs*
+   7.3. *Reports.CompanyPublicIPs*: a comma-delimited list of public

-        A comma-delimited list of public IP addresses of your organization.
+        IP addresses of your organization.
 Given that the web application runs in Azure, traffic from both inside and outside your organization originate from public IP addresses.
 This settings allows the classification of traffic based on origin.

 8. Inside the Azure portal, setup the connection string by going to Application Settings and in the Connection Strings section